aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Ask your mom instead of a cookie.
+> 🥠 How much deeper would the ocean be without sponges?

-Last update: Tue Jan  6 05:16:00 2026
+Last update: Wed Jan  7 05:16:30 2026

 ### Let's play! 🎮